rishabhkapoor17/eth-balance-query-app/README.md

    3. The Spring JPA Repository will take care of creating the necessary tables on app run
 3. Build this project with Gradle:
    1. cd backend
-   2. ./gradlew build
+   2. chmod +x gradlew (You may need to run this to add executable permissions to the ./gradlew file)
 4. Run the service:
    1. ./gradlew bootRun

+## Running the frontend app
+1. Install necessary dependencies
+   1. cd eth-balance-query-app
+   2. cd frontend
+   3. npm install
+2. Run the app
+   1. npm start

 Troubleshooting:
 - Check the system logs on application start
 - Ensure your MySQL instance is running on the correct port, which is correctly specified in your spring.datasource.url attribute in the application.properties file
 - Ensure your application.properties file contains your correct MySQL username and password
 - Ensure your MySQL user has a database created which matches the one provided in your spring.datasource.url attribute in the application.properties file.
 You can double check by running SHOW DATABASES; on your MySQL user through CLI

-## Running the frontend app
-1. Install necessary dependencies
-   1. cd frontend
-   2. npm install
-2. Run the app
-   1. npm start
+- You may need to build your project with ./gradlew build

 ## Testing
 1. You can use addresses from the Base mainnet here: https://docs.base.org/docs/base-contracts/ to test the balance querying application.